smarder01/book_analysis/book-recommendation-system/README.md

 ## Dataset
 The dataset used for this project is from the **Goodreads Books** dataset available on Kaggle.
 This dataset contains information about books, including their titles, authors, genres, and user ratings.
 The dataset is rich with features that enable us to implement various recommendation techniques.

+Currently, the dataset contains books with ratings and user activity, but I am actively looking for a more up-to-date dataset with more recent book information to improve the system's recommendations.

 ### Dataset includes:
 - Book information (title, author, genres)